Business Insurance in Colorado: Key Takeaways

 Colorado unemployment insurance requirements

 You must register for unemployment insurance when you pay wages of at least $1,500 in a calendar quarter or employ someone for 20 weeks during the current or previous year.
-You'll pay premiums on chargeable wages up to $17,000 per employee annually, with rates set by the Division of Unemployment Insurance based on your payment history and benefit claims from former employees.
+You'll pay premiums on chargeable wages up to $17,000 per employee a year.
+The Division of Unemployment Insurance sets rates based on your payment history and benefit claims from former employees.

 Manufacturing